oracle/node-oracledb/doc/api.md

 ```

 Since the returned promise will not have a catch block, as the
-developer intended to use the callback programming style, any
+intention was to use the callback programming style, any rejections
-rejections that occur will go unnoticed.
+that occur will go unnoticed.
 Node.js 4.0 added the
 `unhandledRejection` event to prevent such rejections from going
 unnoticed: